pandaedward/refaction/README.md

 # refaction
 A terribly written Web API project that can be used as a test for potential C# applicants.

-It's terrible on purpose, so that you can check to see if your applicant has chops or not.
+It's terrible on purpose, so that you can show us how we can improve it.

 ## Getting started for applicants